 We know that sunshine enhances mood and that the inhabitants of countries who live in sunnier climes are generally happier.
-So there is a link between Vitamin D and depression.
-But a more recent study suggests that higher rates of Alzheimer’s and Schizophrenia are both linked to not getting enough of the vitamin.
+So there is a link between Vitamin D deficiency and depression.
+But there are suggestions that higher rates of Alzheimer’s and Schizophrenia are both linked to not getting enough of the vitamin.

-I was fascinated to read a few weeks ago that Vitamin D – the sunshine vitamin – can play a role in helping to prevent colds and flu and that, in fact, it may be more effective than the flu vaccination in doing so.
-This new study was just published in The British Medical Journal and a summary of its findings can be found here www.bbc.com/news/health-38988982
+Vitamin D – the sunshine vitamin – can play a role in helping to prevent colds and flu and that, in fact, it may be more effective than the flu vaccination in doing so.
+This new study was published in The British Medical Journal and a summary of its findings can be found here www.bbc.com/news/health-38988982